pviscone/cmgrdf-cli/README.md

 More complex uncertainties that re-define other branches should also be implementable easily.

-Normalization-only uncertainties could be implemented for free scaling the existing histograms, either at the sample or at the process level.
-This feature was available in CMGTools and is not yet implemented here.
+Normalization-only are implemented with free scaling the existing histograms, at the process level (they could also be added at the sample level, but it's not implemented).
 Likewise, post-processing of uncertainties (e.g. symmetrization of an uncertainty defined with a single variation) is not implemented.

 ## Caching: